-This is a very straightforward walk with no difficulties and easy access from Skipton.
-However within a relatively small area there is an excellent contrast of scenery.
-Starting and finishing through open fields, there is then a mile and a half of open moorland (with excellent views) and finally a stretch of desolation masquerading as forestry.
+The Sharp Haw and Flasby Hall walk has no difficulties and is a straightforward walk from Skipton.
+However within the relatively small area there is an excellent variety of scenery.
+Starting and finishing with a walk through open fields, there is also a mile and a half of open moorland (with excellent views) leading to the twin summits.
+In addition there is a long flat section through forestry, a rather desolate scene truth be told.
 Flasby is a small hamlet which is worth visiting simply because of the lovely gardens of Flasby Hall.

-Recommend: Best done during May when the rhododendrons are at their best.
+Best done during May/June when the rhododendrons near Flasby Hall are at their best.

 Start at the Craven Heifer, cross the road and pick your way up to the main path alongside a fence.